patrickbucher/daily-haskell/diary.md

+# Day 7 (We, 2025-08-14)

+I continued with chapter 5 and managed so summarize the first part.
+The second part is an extended example, which I save for later (or tomorrow).

 # Day 6 (We, 2025-08-13)

 Little time today; I started working through chapter 5 (on list comprehensions) in the morning.